SvitlanaKo/documentation/user_guide/inventory/configuration/options.rst

 .. begin

-You can control the way product inventory is managed for every product in the OroCommerce product cataog.
+You can control the way product inventory is managed for every product in the OroCommerce product catalog.

 To customize the default product inventory options: